Speaking and Listening

 At St Anne’s, we believe the capability to speak and listen actively is fundamental to pupils’ language and social development.
 It is an essential tool for all areas of the curriculum, as talk underpins learning and thinking.
 We strive to expose children to a vocabulary rich environment, explicitly teaching new words in English lessons as well as exposing children to words in every other area of the curriculum informally.
 It is vital that its significance is recognised by pupils, parents and teachers.
 Pupils are provided with many and varied contexts for informal talk, as well as teaching the skills of speaking and listening, in order to enhance their vocabulary further.

-We believe at St Anne’s that reading is a core subject.
+We believe that reading is more than a core subject - it is a something to be passionate about and a lifelong love of reading is what we aim to promote.
 Evidence suggests that children who read for enjoyment, not only develop their decoding and comprehension skills but also develop a broader vocabulary, increased general knowledge and a better understanding of the world and other cultures.
 Competence in reading is the key to independent learning and therefore the teaching of reading is given a high priority by all staff.
 Success in reading has a direct effect on progress in all areas of the curriculum and upon lifelong opportunity.
 It is crucial in developing children’s self-esteem, confidence and motivation.
 We implore parents to support their child with their reading journey.

 At St Anne’s, we deliver reading with a multi-strategy approach.
 Initially, children develop their ability to decode words using phonics and other strategies.
 However, reading is not simply the decoding of marks on the page, but involves the ability to read with understanding.
 Children are exposed to a wide range of different texts, including fiction, non-fiction and poetry in shared reading sessions and whole class lessons.
 Children are exposed to high-quality, challenging texts.
 Please see attached the text map.